terablockchain/tera/Doc/Eng/API.md

 http://127.0.0.1/api/v1/GetHistoryTransactions?AccountID=190480
 ```

-## SendTransactionHex
+## SendHexTx

-11)**/api/v1/SendTransactionHex**  - The transaction
+11)**/api/v1/SendHexTx**  - The transaction

 To send a transaction, a number of processes must be performed on the client side:
-1. Get the current blockchain block number
-2. To obtain the parameters of the user's account (OperationID)
+1. To obtain the parameters of the user's account (OperationID)
-3. Generate the transaction based on the account parameter (OperationID)
+2. Generate the transaction based on the account parameter (OperationID)
-4. Sign transaction with private key
+3. Sign transaction with private key
-5. Set the number of the block in which the transaction will fall (using the information from paragraph 1)
-6. To create a POW for transaction
-7. Convert the transaction in Hex format
+4. Convert the transaction in Hex format

-If you have done all this, you can send the transaction command SendTransactionHex
+If you have done all this, you can send the transaction command SendHexTx

 P.S.
 If this method is difficult for you, it is recommended to use API2, which is very easy to use.